k3strl/14.react-kanban-board/README.md

   The password for all three is "password".

   Once logged in, you will see cards arranged in three lanes - "To Do", "In-Progress", and "Done".
-Cards cam be created, edited, and deleted.
+Cards can be created, edited, and deleted.

   ## Credits
   Starter code provided by edX/BCS.
-Instructor's and TAs' time has been graciously donated to assist.
-Some help given with the XPert Learning Bot and ChatGPT.
+All missing code was written by Nic Blaize.
+The BCS XPert Learning Bot and ChatGPT both provided some assistance.
+Instructor's and TAs' time was also graciously donated to help troubleshoot the deployment onto Render.

   ## License
   This project is licensed under the ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg) [MIT](https://opensource.org/licenses/MIT) license.